-The 2018 RTN GoodWorks Foundation Golf Tournament will be on Monday, October 1, 2018 at Oakley Country Club in Watertown.
+Thanks to all our sponsors and golfers who helped make the 2018 RTN GoodWorks Foundation Golf Tournament on Monday, October 1, 2018 at Oakley Country Club a success.

 Recent highlights of the Foundation charitable endeavors include our annual Walk Home event to help Massachusetts homeless teens and families and a $2000 donation to Meadow Clubs & Youth Environmental Entrepreneurship Programs (YEEP) to sponsor a Waltham YEEP student this summer.

 Giving Tuesday is Every Day at RTN (2017)

 On November 28, 2017, we made a donation of $3251.62 with funds collected through RTN GoodWorks Foundation to the Greater Houston Community Foundation to help support their Hurricane Harvey relief efforts.

 Every day, as a Credit Union we exist help our members manage and improve their financial lives.
 And, we have a social mission, with charitable giving and community service as our core values.